-The A5LB loopback does not block the arming code from exiting the HLU-319 and entering the network.
+The A5LB loopback does not block the arming code from exiting the HLU-388 into the network.

-A HiGain system may take longer than normal to respond to inband loopback commands when the framing mode is set to UNFR and the inband commands are set in either SF or ESF mode.
+A HiGain system may take longer than normal (5 seconds) to respond to inband loopback commands when the framing mode is set to UNFR and the inband commands are set in either SF or ESF mode.
 The frame bits override the command bits and cause errors in the command sequence.
 These errors cause the HiGain system to reject some sequences.